How long after a car accident can you file a claim?

 If you want to file a claim past the applicable statute of limitations in your state, you are likely out of luck.
 You can contact your insurer but there’s a high probability your claim will be denied.

 That said, if your neck gets sore a few months after your accident and you want to call on your personal injury protection, don’t hesitate to reach out to your insurer.
 If you reported your accident to them at the time the incident happened, you are in a better position to approach the claim.

 If you didn’t report your accident, you may still be able to file a successful claim.
 Be prepared to provide plenty of evidence to prove to your insurer that your injury resulted from the accident, not from another incident in the last few months.

+Make your life easier by reporting your accident right away.
 The window of time you have to file a claim varies based on:

 - Your insurer